Facepunch/garrysmod-issues/README.md

 ---
 This is not the place for help and support.
 You can ask for help here instead: http://facepunch.com/forums/16

+Security Exploits
+---
+If you've found a security exploit.
+Please report it privatly to us in a PM at Facepunch [Robotboy655]( https://facepunch.com/member.php?u=152306), [Willox]( https://facepunch.com/member.php?u=257577) or by email robotboy655@facepunchstudios.com, me@wiox.me.

 Reporting Crashes
 ---
 * Do not report a crash if you cannot provide any useful information about the crash.
 This includes: